Chevrolet LS Engine Family

 Since the LS engine came in a variety of automobiles, Chevrolet needed to develop different size engines for different uses.
 Chevy trucks came with iron-block 4.8L and 5.3L they also came with all-aluminum 6.0L and 6.2L engines.
 Car engines came in 5.3L, 5.7L, 6.0L, 6.2L and 7.0L size engines, some configured for front-wheel-drive.
 There are also options when deciding if you want an iron or aluminum block.

-The rise of stroker kits has also increased the amount of displacement options.
+The rise of stroker kits has also increased the number of displacement options.
 The LS7 can be pretty expensive, but you can always buy a stroker 427 ci kit for your LS3.
 Another popular stroker size is a 383ci LS1 stroker.

 If you count Chevy Performance’s LSX engines, then the biggest available LS engine would be the LSX 454 (7.4L).
-The cheapest of the LS engine family is the 5.3L truck engine, since it came in most of the trucks and SUVs that Chevrolet has produced.
+The cheapest of the LS engine family is the 5.3L truck engine since it came in most of the trucks and SUVs that Chevrolet has produced.
 All of these engines have been pushed past 1000+ horsepower by racers, and have done so reliably.

 As you can imagine, the aftermarket for the Chevy LS has exploded since its massive rise.
 From just the basic bolt-ons like an intake/exhaust, all the way up the race-spec cylinder heads and turbo kits.
 The most common modification being a high-performance camshaft, which is really the best bang-for-buck upgrade you can do on the LS engine.

 The rise in popularity of LS engines has also helped mold some of the world’s best engine builders into LS masters.
 Companies like Nelson Racing Engines have become extremely popular to do their knowledge of the LS engine.
 These companies really know how to get the best bang for buck performance out of them.
-From mild builds, to high horsepower street cars, to full race cars, companies like NRE can build you one incredible little LS engine for your application.
+From mild builds to high horsepower street cars, to full race cars, companies like NRE can build you one incredible little LS engine for your application.

 Chevy also jumped into the aftermarket game of its own engine.
 Chevrolet Performance produces the LSX, the holy grail of Chevy engines, the most powerful being the LSX454r crate engine which produces a whopping 770 horsepower and 620 ft-lbs of torque.
 Chevrolet Performance also produces high strength engine blocks, as well as many other components to hop up your LS engine.
-The aftermarket also makes a lot of swap kits, making it a breeze to swap an Chevy LS engine into basically any automobile you want.
+The aftermarket also makes a lot of swap kits, making it a breeze to swap a Chevy LS engine into basically any automobile you want.

 Chevy really knew what they were doing when they designed the LS engines, they designed an engine family that made good horsepower and good torque.
 How did they do this?
-The factory heads flow nearly as good as nascar heads did at the time (300+ cfm).
+The factory heads flow nearly as good as NASCAR heads did at the time (300+ cfm).
 They achieved this by using modern computer technology to test different port lengths and designed to find the best performing head design.
 You may be surprised by how the port shape, size, and length can affect torque and horsepower ratings.

 Chevrolet also designed the intake manifold using similar technology, they aimed for the LS engine to produce usable power really low in the RPMs, and decent power up high.
 They also focused on small features like the cam size, they made the cam core massive, which means you can easily fit a .600+ lift cam and it won’t be that harsh on your motor.

 All Chevy LS engines are known to respond to modifications really well, even an intake/exhaust will gain you substantial amounts of HP, the typical head/cam swap is known for gaining over 100 HP.
 Some people even leave the stock heads on and just have them worked over, combined with a big cam and many LS engines are making over 440rwhp with just head work and a cam.
-What other engine can you name that makes that much horsepower with just a cam swap?
+What other engines can you name that makes that much horsepower with just a cam swap?